MontaVista-OpenSourceTechnology/clixon-backend-helper/README.md

 ## The Python Interface

-See the README.md in the python_beh directory for information about the Python interface.
+See the README.md in the clixon_beh directory for information about the Python interface.